 Credit Suisse Group AG (CSGN)’s DLJ Mortgage Capital unit was sued in New York by a trustee for mortgage bond investors claiming $720 million in damages tied to faulty home loans.

-U.S. Bancorp (USB), the trustee, seeks to force DLJ to repurchase the loans backing the securities, according to a court filing yesterday in New York State Supreme Court.
+U.S. Bancorp (USB:US), the trustee, seeks to force DLJ to repurchase the loans backing the securities, according to a court filing yesterday in New York State Supreme Court.

 Mortgages backing the securities were riskier than DLJ promised, leading to a high rate of default and losses of $720 million, according to the filing.
 U.S. Bancorp is suing at the direction of investors, according to the filing.